 - "You can get much farther with a kind word and a gun than you can with just a kind word." — Al Capone.
 This sounds incredibly awesome when spoken by Leonard Nimoy for Civilization IV.

-- Louis XIV of France referenced this when commissioning artillery for his armies: every cannon was cast with the motto VLTIMA RATIO REGVM on the barrel.
-The meaning?
-"The last argument of Kings."
+- Louis XIV of France referenced this when commissioning artillery for his armies: every cannon was cast with the motto ULTIMA RATIO REGUM on the barrel, Latin for "The last argument of Kings."

 - There is a story about a group of Templars who were put on trial in a small village a short time after the order was declared heretical.
 This group, being the dominant military power in the area, arrived to their trial mounted on horseback, fully armed and armored.
 They were all acquitted and set free.

-- This is how Domestic Abusers maintain so much power over their victims to keep them from leaving, or even "stepping out of line" in the slightest.
-They threaten their victim with being hurt (or killed), with hurting their children, pets, and/or personal property, with reporting them to the immigration department, with ostracism from a community (such as relatives, or a religious community), or with abandonment, just to name a few ways.
+- Domestic Abusers maintain so much power over their victims to keep them from leaving, or even "stepping out of line" in the slightest, by threatening their victim with being hurt (or killed), with hurting their children, pets, and/or personal property, with reporting them to the immigration department, with ostracism from a community (such as relatives, or a religious community), or with abandonment, just to name a few ways.

 - Many anti-spanking advocates argue that disciplining a child through Corporal Punishment is essentially this trope.
 The argument being that it doesn't actually teach a child wrong and right but rather the parents telling them "do as I say or I'll hit you".

 - Card shark Canada Bill Jones' famous saying, "A Smith & Wesson beats four aces."